 The customer journey plays a significant role in shaping how businesses approach message marketing.
 Every interaction—from the first moment of awareness to post-purchase support—offers a chance to deliver personalised messaging and create meaningful connections.
 By mapping out the customer journey, companies can identify key moments to engage, resolve issues, and provide value, ensuring that each message is relevant and timely.

-Integrating customer data from various channels into a unified platform gives businesses valuable insights into individual preferences and behaviours.
+Integrating customer data from various channels into a unified platform gives businesses valuable insights into individual preferences and behaviours, including patterns across customer interactions, and 59% of consumers expect companies to use collected data for personalisation.
 This enables marketers to coordinate messaging and remain consistent, regardless of where customers interact with the brand.
 Whether it’s a follow-up after a purchase or a proactive message to address a concern, understanding the customer journey allows businesses to create marketing strategies that drive engagement and boost conversion rates.
 Ultimately, a seamless, omnichannel experience—supported by data and thoughtful communication—helps businesses build trust and loyalty throughout the entire customer journey.
+That matters in practice, as 77% of business leaders say personalisation increases customer retention.

 Understanding the Fundamental Differences Between Email and SMS